RockefellerArchiveCenter/DTeamDocs/values.md

 Engage with users to understand their needs, prioritize solutions, and produce outcomes that provide high-quality and useful services for both researchers and RAC staff.

 ##Build networks, not silos.##
 Work towards building systems that are open and interoperable, leveraging existing open-source standards and tools whenever possible.
+Work towards human collaboration as well; work together with others to best take advantage of skills and expertise.

 ##Invest in yourself and the profession.##
 All parts of the archival enterprise are connected; we all rely on each other's skills and knowledge.
 Develop your expertize and share it with others through documentation, forums, presentations and publications.
+Promote broad dissemination of knowledge through any means available.

 ##Promote transparent decisions and actions.##
 Openness in decision-making helps create realistic expectations of our actions and reduces miscommunication over results.
 Transparency can be achieved by using open software, tools and standards where possible, and by documenting decision-making and prioritization processes.